Spring Creek Nature Trail

 Spring Creek Nature Trail is an eBird hotspot.
 It's listed as: Mitchell Nature Preserve--Creekside West Trailhead

-Walks are led by JoJo Bradbury, and all levels of skill are welcome to join.
+Walks are led by JoJo Bradbury, Bayou Land Conservancy Ambassador and Trail Steward.
+All levels of skill are welcome to join.
 Please bring binoculars and bring your sunscreen and bug spray.
 We will meet at the Creekside Park West Trailhead.
 Typical surveys are approximately 3 miles on a natural surface (not paved) trail.
 There are no restroom or water refill facilities at this location.
 We meet under a covered seating area at the trail entrance.
 It’s easy to spot from the paved parking lot.
 The address can be input into navigation applications as: Dr. Anne Snyder Drive, Tomball, TX 77375

 About the Survey

 Bayou Land Conservancy's survey meanders along the Spring Creek Nature Trail, a natural surface trail around ponds and tranquil wetlands, through trees and natural grassy areas, therefore you should wear hiking shoes that you don’t mind getting wet, as there may be muddy areas along the trail and a sandy/rocky stream crossing that we may cross depending on the amount of water at the time.
 Wading birds are frequently observed in open water ponds, raptors are seen on the water’s edge in snags or tall trees, and songbirds are viewed throughout the trail.